ravignad/likefit/README.md

 ```

 ## Contributing
-If you'd like to contribute, please fork the repository and use a feature
+If you want to contribute, please fork the repository and use a feature
 branch.
 Pull requests are warmly welcome.

 ## Links